QPS IS SUPPORTING THE FIGHT

 We are currently in the midst of the greatest global health crisis in decades: the COVID-19 pandemic.
-As this novel coronavirus affects communities around the world, there is an increasingly urgent demand for available and accurate testing services, effective drug therapies, and a COVID-19 vaccine.
+As this novel coronavirus affects communities around the world, there is an increasingly urgent demand for available and accurate COVID-19 testing services, effective COVID-19 drug therapies, and a COVID-19 vaccine.
 With its proven quality standards, technical expertise, turnkey laboratories, and decades of experience, QPS is well prepared to support your novel coronavirus or COVID-19-related project.

 With multiple Phase I clinical research sites around the world, and over 600 Phase I beds, QPS is also well positioned to fast-track first-in-man and Phase I/II safety studies for compounds in development to combat the novel coronavirus.
 Furthermore, as a full service CRO QPS has all clinical research capabilities as well as efficient access to specialized sites and experienced investigators with the capability to run COVID-19 patient trials in EU, US and Asia.

 QPS has decades of experience assisting pharmaceutical companies slow the progress of viral outbreaks, and we are committed to supporting the life sciences community in fighting COVID-19.
 Due to the catastrophic reach of this pandemic, a scientific breakthrough is direly needed, and our team is ready to move your clinical trials, serological assays, and vaccine and drug development programs toward a regulatory submission.

 Please use the form below to submit your request for preclinical or clinical drug development and testing services related to the novel coronavirus or COVID-19.